Department Website: http://careeradvancement.uchicago.edu

 - Workshops with leading practitioners to develop practical skills and networking opportunities

-- UChicago Careers in Journalism, Arts, and Media–wide emphasis on building a body of work, including a stress on personal entrepreneurship
+- UChicago Careers in Journalism, Arts, and Media–wide emphasis on building a body of work, including an emphasis on personal entrepreneurship

 - Grants and apprenticeships to help support students working in unpaid internships and student-initiated projects